MetOffice/CDDS/docs/tutorials/request/config_request.md

 The request configuration consists of following different sections:

+`inheritance`
+:   contains a setting that specify a template for the request.
+This section is optional.

 `metadata`
 :   contains all metadata settings about the experiment that should be processed, like the model ID or the MIP era.